Dale Hansen: Personal life

 Hansen was born in Logan, Iowa.
 After high school, Hansen served in the United States Navy.
 He now lives in Waxahachie, Texas.
 He is married and has two children.

 Military service

 According to The New York Times, Hansen served in the United States Navy during the Vietnam War.
-Dale's best friend, Carrol Meyer, served with him in the Navy, and was killed at the age of 18 just after six weeks of being deployed to Vietnam.
+Dale's best friend, Carrol Meyer, served in the Army, and was killed at the age of 18 just after six weeks of being deployed to Vietnam.
 On Memorial Day in 2018, the WFAA Channel 8 team surprised Hansen with a portrait of Meyer by a local artist.
 The gift brought tears to Hansen eyes as he stated, "Meyer had died 50 years ago today but Meyer will be 18 years old forever."

 Television career

 Hansen began his career in Newton, Iowa as a radio disc jockey and operations manager at KCOB, covering the Newton Cardinals and the Newton Nite Hawks.
 He then went to Knoxville, Iowa to KNIA radio as News Director.
 After that he moved to Saint Cloud, Minnesota to KCLD radio.
 After that he got closer to his hometown of Logan, Iowa by working at a radio station he grew up listening to, KOIL in Omaha, Nebraska.
 He then took a job as a sports reporter at KMTV also in Omaha.
 Hansen then took his first job in Dallas at KDFW, which at the time was CBS's Dallas affiliate.
 He left KDFW and joined WFAA in 1983.
 Hansen was at 10 pm, and legendary anchor Verne Lundquist was at 6 pm, so WFAA had claimed them to be "Texas' Best Sportcasters."

 Hansen made his reputation in 1986 when he and his producer, John Sparks, broke a story about a massive scandal involving payments to players on Southern Methodist University's football team.
 Hansen's reporting ultimately led to the NCAA canceling the Mustangs' 1987 season—the so-called "death penalty."
 His reporting of the scandal garnered him a Peabody Award for distinguished journalism, a duPont-Columbia Award, and several death threats.

 Hansen became nationally and even internationally famous in recent years when his commentaries on matters such as racism and domestic violence were circulated widely on YouTube.
 A 2015 profile of Hansen at the now-defunct Grantland website noted that many viewers assumed Hansen was a former conservative, when in fact he has been politically liberal his entire adult life and his views have often clashed with the mostly-conservative Dallas fan base of the Cowboys and Mavericks.

 On May 18, 2021, Hansen announced his retirement, effective September 2, 2021.